How To Become A Web Developer Without A Degree

 Perhaps you’ve built an e-commerce site or a mobile-responsive blog, or maybe you’ve contributed code to open-source communities.
 Include detailed case studies in your portfolio to illustrate your workflow, challenges encountered, and how you overcame them using your technical and soft skills.

 Now, let’s focus on the resume.
-I’m going to tell you straight – it’s essential to pivot your resume to emphasize your web development projects and any relevant experience.
+It’s crucial to highlight your web development projects and any relevant experience on your resume.
 Curate it to accentuate your specialized skill set and the value you bring to a potential employer.
 Explain how self-driven projects or freelance gigs have prepared you for the role at hand.

 Preparing for the interview is crucial, and honesty will be your best policy.
 Be upfront about your unconventional education path, but underscore your unique experiences and self-taught expertise.
 Detail the learning platforms you’ve used, the projects you’ve tackled, and the technologies you’ve mastered.
 Convince them that your practical skills outweigh the absence of a traditional degree.